SquareSR/Testing-Red-Classic/red-classic/README.md

 <img src="https://i.imgur.com/ilsgeOn.png" >

 The item ball is a Carbos.
-Menu and use it on Nidoking right away.
+- Menu and scroll to the bottom to use Carbos on Nidoking right away.

 Then get the other two items TM 26 (EQ) and the Rare Candy

 Dig out and bike West to Snorlax.

-Koga : Silph & Cycling Road maps You can hold B to stop on cycling road and still move w/control
+## Cycling Road

 MENU next to snorlax
 - Use slot 3 Super Repel
-- down 1 swap Potion down with Rarecandy
+- down 1 swap Parlyz Heal down 8 with Rare Candy
-- Go down use Poke Flute
+- Go down 7 use Poke Flute

-CYCLING ROAD

 > NOTE: You can hold B to stop automatically moving down on Cycling Road: